-- 14.2.5.1 The MCO shall report on clinical and administrative performance measures listed in Appendix J and in accordance with the timeline and format specified in the MCO Quality Companion Guide.
-(PM) data on an annual basis, as specified by DHH and in accordance with the specifications of the MCO Quality Companion Guide and the Behavioral Health Companion Guide. - The MCO is required to report on Performance Measures listed in Appendix J and Reporting Companion Guide which include, but are not limited to, Healthcare Effectiveness Data and Information Set (HEDIS) measures, Agency for Healthcare Research and Quality Review (AHRQ) measures, Consumer Assessment of Healthcare Providers and Systems (CAHPS) measures, CMS Children's Health Insurance Program Reauthorization ACT (CHIPRA) Children's Core Quality Measures, CMS Adult Core Quality Measures, and/or other measures as determined by DHH. - 14.2.5.2 The MCO shall have processes in place to monitor and self-report all performance measures. - 14.2.5.3 Clinical PM outcomes shall be submitted to DHH annually and upon DHH request - 14.2.5.4 Administrative PMs shall be submitted to DHH semi-annually and upon DHH request. - 14.2.5.514.2.5.3 The data shall demonstrate adherence to clinical practice guidelines and improvement in patient outcomes. - 14.2.5.614.2.5.4 The MCO shall utilize systems, operations, and performance monitoring tools and/or automated methods for monitoring. - 14.2.5.714.2.5.5 The tools and reports shall be flexible and adaptable to changes in the quality measurements required by DHH. - 14.2.5.8 The MCO shall maintain integrity, accuracy, and consistency in data reported.
-Upon request, the MCO shall submit to DHH detail sufficient to independently validate the data reported. - 14.2.5.914.2.5.7 Incentive Based Performance Measures
+- 14.2.5.1.
+The MCO shall report on_performance measures listed in Attachment E and in accordance with the timeline and format specified in the MCO Quality Companion Guide - 14.2.5.2.
+The MCO shall have processes in place to monitor and self-report all performance measures. - 14.2.5.3.
+The data shall demonstrate adherence to clinical practice guidelines and improvement in patient outcomes. - 14.2.5.4.
+The MCO shall utilize systems, operations, and performance monitoring tools and/or automated methods for monitoring. - 14.2.5.5.
+The tools and reports shall be flexible and adaptable to changes in the quality measurements required by LDH. - 14.2.5.6.
+The MCO shall maintain integrity, accuracy, and consistency in data reported.
+Upon request, the MCO shall submit to LDH detail sufficient to independently validate the data reported. - 14.2.5.7.
+Incentive Based Performance Measures - 14.2.5.7.1.
+Incentive Based (IB) measures are measures that may affect PMPM payments and can be identified in Attachment E annotated with "\$\$".